AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 By providing a starting point for system monitoring, the Node Exporter Full dashboard accelerates the process of gaining valuable insights from your infrastructure.

 ![node-exporter-full](images/dashboard_grafana.jpg)

+# Next
+Deploying a web application with Kubernetes.
+How to deploy a multi-tier app with Kubernetes.